- Forceful, smooth powertrains

 The 2018 S-Class lineup gets three new engines, two of which we have sampled.
 The base S450 is powered by a twin-turbocharged 3.0-liter V-6, the S560 models have a twin-turbo 4.0-liter V-8 that makes 469 horsepower and 516 pound-feet of torque, and the S63 features a higher output version of the 4.0-liter that makes 603 hp and 664 lb-ft of torque.
 The S65 has a twin-turbo 6.0-liter V-12 churning out 621 hp and 738 lb-ft of torque.

-We’ve driven the two 4.0-liter engines, both of which are backed by 9-speed automatic transmissions; the version in the S63 replaces a torque converter with a wet starter clutch that Mercedes says saves weight and improves response to throttle inputs.
+We’ve driven the 3.0-liter V-6 in the S450 and the two 4.0-liter engines, all of which are backed by 9-speed automatic transmissions; the version in the S63 replaces a torque converter with a wet starter clutch that Mercedes says saves weight and improves response to throttle inputs.

-Both cars move with quiet dignity.
-In the S560, the 9-speed shifts smoothly, even in Sport mode, running the car effortlessly from 0 to 60 mph in just 4.8 seconds.
+In the non-AMG variants, the 9-speed shifts smoothly, even in Sport mode, running the car effortlessly from 0 to 60 mph in just 4.8 seconds.
 The engine is muted but lets out a low rumble during hard acceleration.

 The S63 and S65 AMG models are the true performers of the lineup.